sandreas/graft/README.md

 /tmp/subdir/other.PNG  => /home/johndoe/pictures/subdir/other_new.PNG
 ```

+### ***move***
+**graft** can also move files recursively.
+It should work exactly like copy except of moving files to its destination, instead of copy

-### Option reference
+### Reference

-Following options are available:
 ```
+Usage: graft <action> SOURCE [OPTIONS] or   graft <action> SOURCE DESTINATION [OPTIONS]

 Positional arguments:
-  SOURCE
-  DESTINATION

-Options:
-  --move                 rename files instead of copy --delete               delete found files (be careful with this one - use --dry-run before execution) --dry-run              simulation mode - shows output but files remain unaffected --times                transfer source modify times to destination --force                force the requested action - even if it might be not a good idea --debug, -d            debug mode with logging to Stdout and into $HOME/.graft/application.log --quiet                do not show any output --show-matches         show pattern matches for each found file --export-to EXPORT-TO
-                         export found matches to a text file - one line per item --files-from FILES-FROM
+  SOURCE                Source file or directory DESTINATION           Destination file or directory (only available on transfer actions)

+COMMANDS:
+     find, f        find files
+     serve, s       serve files
+     copy, c, cp    copy files from a source to a destination move, m, mv    move files from a source to a destination delete, d, rm  delete files recursively
+     receive, r     receive files from a graft server help, h        Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --help, -h     show help
+   --version, -v  print the version

+GLOBAL ACTION OPTIONS:
+   --quiet, -q         do not show any output
-                         import found matches from file - one line per item --max-age MAX-AGE      maximum age (e.g. 2d / 8w / 2016-12-24 / etc. )
-  --min-age MIN-AGE      minimum age (e.g. 2d / 8w / 2016-12-24 / etc. )
-  --max-size MAX-SIZE    maximum size in bytes or format string (e.g. 2G / 8M / 1000K etc. )
+   --force, -f         force the requested action - even if it might be not a good idea --debug             debug mode with logging to Stdout and into $HOME/.graft/application.log --regex             use a real regex instead of glob patterns (e.g. src/.*\.jpg) --case-sensitive    be case sensitive when matching files and folders --max-age value     maximum age (e.g. 2d / 8w / 2016-12-24 / etc. ) --min-age value     minimum age (e.g. 2d / 8w / 2016-12-24 / etc. ) --max-size value    maximum size in bytes or format string (e.g. 2G / 8M / 1000K etc. )
-  --min-size MIN-SIZE    minimum size in bytes or format string (e.g. 2G / 8M / 1000K etc. )
+   --min-size value    minimum size in bytes or format string (e.g. 2G / 8M / 1000K etc. )
-  --regex                use a real regex instead of glob patterns (e.g. src/.*\.jpg) --case-sensitive       be case sensitive when matching files and folders --sftpd                start sftp server providing only matching files and directories --sftp-password SFTP-PASSWORD
-                         Specify the password for the sftp server --sftp-username SFTP-USERNAME
-                         Specify the username for the sftp server [default: graft] --sftp-port SFTP-PORT
-                         Specifies the port on which the server listens for connections [default: 2022] --help, -h             display this help and exit
+   --export-to value   export found matches to a text file - one line per item (can also be used as save cache for large scans)
+   --files-from value  import found matches from file - one line per item (can also be used as load cache for large scans)

+FIND OPTIONS:
+   --host value        Specify the hostname for the server (client mode only) --port value        Specifiy server port (used for server- and client mode) (default: 2022) --username value    Specify server username (used in server- and client mode) (default: "graft") --password value    Specify server password (used for server- and client mode) --show-matches      do not show matches for search pattern ($1=filename) --client            client mode - act as sftp client and search files remotely instead of local search

+SERVE OPTIONS:
+   --host value        Specify the hostname for the server (client mode only) --port value        Specifiy server port (used for server- and client mode) (default: 2022) --username value    Specify server username (used in server- and client mode) (default: "graft") --password value    Specify server password (used for server- and client mode) --no-zeroconf       do not use mdns/zeroconf to publish multicast sftp server (graft receive will not work without parameters)

+COPY OPTIONS:
+   --times             transfer source modify times to destination --dry-run           simulation mode - shows output but files remain unaffected

+MOVE OPTIONS:
+   --times             transfer source modify times to destination --dry-run           simulation mode - shows output but files remain unaffected

+DELETE OPTIONS:
+   --dry-run           simulation mode - shows output but files remain unaffected

+RECEIVE OPTIONS:
+   --dry-run           simulation mode - shows output but files remain unaffected --times             transfer source modify times to destination --host value        Specify the hostname for the server (client mode only) --port value        Specifiy server port (used for server- and client mode) (default: 2022) --username value    Specify server username (used in server- and client mode) (default: "graft") --password value    Specify server password (used for server- and client mode)
 ```

 The parameters `--min-age` and `--max-age` take duration or date strings to specify the age.
 Valid formats for age parameters, used like --min-age=X are: